About the Event

 The walk will be held in the same format as previous years, with walkers able to walk 1km or 100km over Saturday 17 and Sunday 18 March 2018.

-Early bird registrations are now open; $30 per adult and $20 per child.
-Register now before the price rises in early 2018.
+Registrations are now open; $40 per adult and $20 per child.

 We are walking to Coalcliff Surf Life Saving Club, Surf Road Coalcliff.
 There will be direction signs showing the way after you cross the Sea Cliff bridge.

 The Surf Club will have a bar available and a sausage sizzle ($2).
 There will be entertainment provided and all walkers are invited, regardless of how far you walk.
 Please meet us at the club and support the Surf Club that supports our walk.
 Starts 4pm until 7pm.

 The Shellharbour Club are providing a venue for a social get together for all participants of the walk on Sunday afternoon.
 There will also be entertainment and photo slide show of the weekend's event will be displayed in the main auditorium.
 You are invited to attend regardless of how far you walked on either day so please come to the Shellharbour club between 4pm and 7pm Sunday.